Sednai/pg-strom/README.md

 # Modifications
 This version of PG-strom has been modified to run inside TBase, a distributed database PostgreSQL fork.
-Note that heap header files have been changed and therefore this version is not compatibile anymore with standard PostgreSQL.
+Note that heap header files have been changed and therefore this version is not compatible anymore with standard PostgreSQL.

 PG-Strom